dcronqvist/advent-2020/README.md

 - **Day 4**: Today's problem was a bit tricky.
 Involved a bit of nasty if statements from my part.
 But got there in the end!

 - **Day 5**: Day 5 was a fun problem!
 Involved some math and logic and that's always nice!

+- **Day 6**: This day's problem was relatively easy, however it took me a minute before understanding what to do on part 2.